 Are you a budding UX designer?
-Maybe you simply love to learn about UX.
+Or maybe you simply love to learn about UX.
 Wherever you find yourself in your UX journey, we’ve created a list of books just for you and your career goals.

 From the basics of UX design to the more technical information, this reading list covers it all.
 The examples and success stories in these books will reignite your spark, and motivate you to take the next step in your UX career.